What You See Is Not What You Get

 Zhuangzi trans. by Hyun Höchsmann and Yang Guorong, Book 32 Lie Yukou

 We Americans are biased in favor of what we see.
 We inherit this from our English forebears.
 The intellectual tradition of England is renowned for a pragmatic bent.
 To see is to believe, isn’t it?
 What one sees is available to be worked with.
-“Work” is meant both-hands-on-the-plow.
+“Work” is meant both-hands-to-the-plow.
 Literally getting one’s hands around the issue.
-Seeing = fixing, etc., etc. See it, plunge in, wrestle circumstances to our liking.
+Seeing = fixing, etc., etc. See it, and wrestle circumstances to our liking.
 The American “can do” attitude.

-Zhuangzi writes near to the end of this compendium of taoist insight that by 200 BC. (when this was written) Chinese intellectual tradition well understood a visual interface with the external world is especially slippery when it comes to drawing a final conclusion.
+Zhuangzi writes near the conclusion of this compendium of taoist insight.
+By 200 BC. (when this was written) Chinese intellectual tradition well understood a visual interface with the external world is especially slippery when it comes to drawing a final conclusion.

 How can that be one will ask?